project snapshot

 PubPub Platform represented a shift from simple publishing tools toward a configurable platform capable of supporting complex academic publishing workflows.

-As the team's first full-time designer, I established the design practice, led feature discovery, established reusable product patterns and foundational design system conventions, and partnered closely with engineering to translate abstract data structures into interfaces users could understand and manage.
+As the team's first full-time designer, I established the design practice, led feature design, developed reusable product patterns and foundational design system conventions, and partnered closely with engineering to translate abstract data structures into interfaces users could understand and manage.

 Business Challenge & Scope